 Robert nods absently.
 “I think I see how they did it.
 Someone compromised a number of US satellites and used them to search us out.”

 “I’m an optimist.”
 Dr. Thorpe frowns slightly, then types a few commands into his keyboard.
 “I’m going to return the favor.
 If we can find out where the data was sent—”

 His desk phone beeps once.
 Without looking, he reaches over to activate the speakerphone.
 “This is Robert Thorpe.”

-A woman’s comes through the speakers.
+A woman’s voice comes through the speakers.
 “Dr. Thorpe, this is Alison Tucker from Meteorology.
 There’s a storm developing over the island.
 It’s not anything we were tracking.
 We didn’t pick up any sign of it on our weather satellites.
 It just… showed up.
 Spontaneously.”